Good Morning Siblings!

 A little knowledge of the Feast of Weeks (Leviticus 23:15-21) can really help with understanding of a key point in one of Paul’s letters.
 The Feast of weeks, often knowns as Shavuot or First Fruits, takes place exactly seven Sabbaths (or 50 days) after Passover.

-Now you’ll recall that Passover lasts one day and directly following that is a seven day Feast of Unleavened Bread.
+Now you’ll recall that Passover lasts one day (The Passover is actually a single meal) and directly following that is a seven day Feast of Unleavened Bread.
 So there are two holy times, or moedim, back to back.
 As a result, these two feasts are often collectively referred to as “Passover”.
 After Passover, we begin counting the weeks.
 This is often referred to as “counting the omer”.
 Counting the Sabbaths is a great joy as we move from Passover to Shavuot because each week is one more Sabbath between us and the next feast.

 These Sabbaths that we count in between are often referred to in Scripture as “one of the Sabbaths” because they are special Sabbaths leading from one feast into another.